flex-development/sneusers/CONTRIBUTING.md

 > Note: Publishing is executed via the
 > [Continuous Deployment](./.github/workflows/continous-deployment.yml)
 > workflow.
-This is so invalid or malicious versions cannot be release without
+This is so invalid or malicious versions cannot be released without
 > merging those changes into `next` first.

 Before releasing, the following steps must be completed: